cf73/agpur/content/collections/pages/monobloc.md

 background_image: monobloc169.png
 parent: d773d704-5699-4af1-a19e-bc6f8f1ecc29
 updated_by: a00f84a2-73c3-4b20-bc6b-8ff14df49968
-updated_at: 1709488471
+updated_at: 1709734024
-hero_quote: 'The organic wholeness, the octave to octave balance, huge dynamics, and the detailed yet extremely smooth top end was fantastic, with soundstaging reality only Ag can provide.'
+hero_quote: 'The organic wholeness, the octave to octave balance, huge dynamics, and the detailed yet extremely smooth top end was fantastic, with soundstaging reality only GaN-FETs and Ag can provide.'
 hero_quote_attribution: 'Richard Colburn (Audioquest, Audience, Fidelis, Bluebird)'
 description:
   -